Learn how fixed rate mortgages work, the pros & cons, today’s best fixed mortgage rates, and how long to fix for.

 It is usually possible to remortgage before your fixed rate ends but you may need to pay an early repayment charge if you do this.
 These are usually 1%-5% of the outstanding mortgage balance.

 A fixed rate mortgage is better than a tracker if you want certainty over how much your mortgage payments will be during your mortgage deal.
+However, ultimately the best mortgage for you depends on your circumstances, so it’s important to get expert advice.

 The longest fixed rate mortgage in the UK is 30 years.
 However, fixed mortgage rates of this length are very uncommon.
 Most fixed rate mortgages are 2, 3, 5 or 10 years.